clipperhouse/jargon/README.md

 In turn, Jargon offers a **lemmatizer**, for recognizing canonical and synonymous terms.
 For example the n-gram “Ruby on Rails” becomes ruby-on-rails.
 It implements “insensitivity” to spaces, dots and dashes.

-(It turns out™️ that the above rules work well in structured text such as CSV and JSON.)
+(It turns out that the above rules work well in structured text such as CSV and JSON.)

 ### Online demo